kdexd/lang-emerge-parlai/README.md

 python3 evaluate.py --help
 ```

-Evaluation script reprots training and validation accuracies of the world.
+Evaluation script reports training and validation accuracies of the world.
 Separate accuracies
 for first attribute match, second attribute match, both match and atleast one match are reported.

 #### Sample Conversation